Gourahari Das: Other activities

 He is associated with Sahitya Akademi (India's highest body of letters) since 2008- first as a member of Odia advisory board and then a member of executive board and general council.

 He is associated with a number of socio-cultural organizations of Odisha which work for betterment of human life and building better society.
 He is the president of Shatabdira Kalajkar, a leading theatre group of Odisha and advisor of Trishakti Mahila Samiti, a prominent women's organization.
 Besides he is a member of Utkal Sahitya Samaj, the oldest cultural body of Odisha.
 He was a member of Regional Film Censor Board from 2012 to 2015.

 Travel

 He has traveled different countries and participated in cultural exchange programmes.
 He visited the United States in 1996 and again in 2000 to deliver speeches at Annual Conference of OSA.
 (Odisha Society of Americas) in Washington, D.C., and Nashvalley.
 He had been to China in 2002 as a Member of Indian Writers Delegation and participated in Frankfurt Book Fair, Germany in 2014.
-He has visited Sweden, UK, Netherland, France, Czech, Slovakia, Switzerland, Italy, Belgium and Austria.
+He has visited Sweden, the United Kingdom, the Netherlands, France, the Czech Republic, Slovakia, Switzerland, Italy, Belgium and Austria.